tracyspells/teisu/docs/api/reactivity-utility.md

 ### Parameters

--   `callback`: A function that updates atoms.
+-   `callback`: A function that updates flecs.
 Effects and computeds will only be notified once all changes have been applied.

 ### Returns